 Unusual Options Activity Insight: Gaotu Techedu

-Gaotu Techedu (NYSE:GOTU) shares experienced unusual options activity on Friday.
-The stock price moved down to $3.98 following the option alert.
+Shares of Gaotu Techedu (NYSE:GOTU) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $2.6.

 - Option Type: SWEEP